a1eko/treem/README.md

 Commands
 --------

-Common operations with SWC files are possible via the ``swc`` command-line tool
+Common operations with SWC files can be performed using the ``swc`` command-line tool:

     swc <command> [options] file

-or alternatively as
+Alternatively:

     swc <command> file [file ...] [options]